-- So far all seems to be too simple - Here is the catch: the number of "sensible" basis functions increases exponential with the number of inputs - If I am willing to use K RBF-basis functions "per dimension". then I need $K^M$ RBFs in M dimensions - We get a similar exponential increase for polynomial basis functions; the number of polynomial basis functions of a given degree increases quickly with the number of dimensions (x); (x, y, xy); (x, y, z, xy, xz, yz), ... - The most important challenge: How can I get a small number of relevant basis functions, i.e., a small number of basis functions that define a function class that contains the true function (true dependency) $f(\mathbf{x})$ ?
+- So far all seems to be too simple - Here is the catch: the number of "sensible" basis functions increases exponentially with the number of inputs - If I am willing to use K RBF-basis functions "per dimension". then I need K^M RBFs in M dimensions - We get a similar exponential increase for polynomial basis functions; the number of polynomial basis functions of a given degree increases quickly with the number of dimensions (x2); (x2, y2, xy); (x2, y2, z2, xy, xz, yz),... - The most important challenge: How can I get a small number of relevant basis functions, i.e., a small number of basis functions that define a function class that contains the true function (true dependency) $f(\mathbf{x})$?